 - Other Activities (e.g. game capture, sleep out on the reserve - weather and time permitting, reserve orientation and guided walks, night time anti-poaching patrols)

 - Educational Lecture and Talks

 This is a very literal way to lend a helping hand!
-Our partners have projects that involve physical labour.
-On a Volunteer Abroad placement with this focus you could be building a school, constructing a roof, installing alternative energy resources, gardening, or helping in the fields.
-There is no language requirement for a Physical Labour placement.
-Our volunteers work under the direction of a local staff or community person.
-While they lead, our volunteers take direction and work as a part of a team working towards an end goal.
-Our partners always appreciate the time, effort, and muscle our volunteers offer to help get the job done.
+Local partners have projects that involve physical labour with this focus you could be building schools, constructing buildings, installing alternative energy resources, gardening, or helping in fields.
+You will work under the direction of a local staff or community person.
+While they lead, volunteers take direction and work as a part of a team working towards an end goal.
+Local organisations always appreciate the time, effort, and muscle our volunteers offer to help get the job done.

 Some programs have been created to help open opportunities for local people to enhance their skill set, increase their cultural sensitivity, improve their communication and collaboration skills, and most importantly to help people to participate actively in "global" life.
 Some youth based organizations have a particular focus on providing long-lasting and sustained support for youth across the continent.
 They recognize that education, active citizenship, and cross-cultural experiences - have no age requirement, and we encourage all who are interested to inquire about our programming.